hantsy/spring6-sandbox/docs/jakarta-data.md

 }
 ```

-In the above code fragment, the `@Data`, `@Builder`, `@NoArgsConstructor` and `@AllArgsConstructor` annotations are from the [Lombok project](https://projectlombok.org/) which will modify the compiled `Post.class` and generate getters/setters and `equals`/`hashCode`, an inner builder class and a static build method, two constructors in the target `Post.class` at compile time.
+In the above code fragment, the `@Data`, `@Builder`, `@NoArgsConstructor` and `@AllArgsConstructor` annotations are from the [Lombok project](https://projectlombok.org/) which modify the compiled `Post.class` and generate getters/setters and `equals`/`hashCode`, an inner builder class and a static build method, two constructors in the target `Post.class` at compile time.

-The `@CreationTimestamp` is from Hibernate, it will setup the current timestamp when inserting an entity instance.
+The `@CreationTimestamp` is from Hibernate, which will set the current timestamp when inserting an entity instance.
 Other annotations are from Jakarta Persistence, it is simple and easy to understand.

-Jakarta Data also provides a series of `Repository` interfaces: `DataRepository`, `BasicRepository`, `@CrudRepository`, `@PageableRepository`, etc. If you some experience of Spring Data JPA, you know well the `Repository` interface inheritance in Spring Data umbrella projects.
+Jakarta Data also provides a series of `Repository` interfaces: `DataRepository`, `BasicRepository`, `@CrudRepository`, `@PageableRepository`, etc. If you have some experience of Spring Data JPA, you should know well the `Repository` interface inheritance in Spring Data umbrella projects.

-Create an `Repository` interface for `Post` entity class.
-Here we extends from `CrudRepository`, it has a collection of methods similar to Spring Data `CurdRepository`.
+Create a `Repository` interface for the `Post` entity class we just created.
+Here let it extend from `CrudRepository` which has a collection of built-in methods similar to the popular Spring Data `CurdRepository`.

 ```java
 @jakarta.data.repository.Repository